arborchat/arborchat/index.md

 If you'd like to keep up with what's going on in Arbor or to help us build it, you can:

 - Join our [mailing list](https://lists.sr.ht/~whereswaldon/arbor-dev)
+  - When you click "Subscribe," it will open an email client with a new message.
+Send literally *anything* to that email address and you'll be subscribed to the mailing list.

 Who do we need?